← back

 React components, hooks, and a custom renderer for Elgato Stream Deck plugins

 A library that lets you build Elgato Stream Deck plugins with React — JSX, hooks, and state instead of imperative SDK callbacks and manual image generation.
-Each visible action on the hardware gets its own isolated React root; when state changes trigger a re-render, the library renders the JSX tree to an image and pushes it to the device.
+Each visible action on the hardware gets its own isolated React root; when state changes trigger a re-render, the library converts the JSX tree to images via the native Takumi renderer and pushes them to the device.

 Motivation